 The second of two ‘pocket rockets’ is the original Volkswagen Mark 1 Golf GTI.
-This iconic hot hatch set the stage for many followers today, now on the heels of the seventh generation the Golf GTI has established it self as premier hot hatch, pushing forward innovation, and all around best in class.
-The model we have here is the special edition Golf GTI commissioned by Modellissimo and manufactured by Norev, and is limited to 1000 units worldwide.
+This iconic hot hatch set the stage for many followers today, now on the heels of the seventh generation, the Golf GTI has established it self as a premier hot hatch, pushing forward innovation, and all-around best in class.
+The model we have here is the special edition Golf GTI commissioned by Modellissimo and manufactured by Norev and is limited to 1000 units worldwide.
 Basically what we have here is the same mould used back in the day from Solido and SunStar, I really see no difference between them except for the packaging.

 For me the Golf GTI needs to be red, my very first car was a Flash Red 1995 Golf GTI 2.0l 8v.
-Decent fit and finish BUT way under powered, the VR6 power plant was the king of the hill at the time… Getting back on topic, yes the colour, GTI’s need to be RED!
+Decent fit and finish BUT way underpowered, the VR6 power plant was the king of the hill at the time… Getting back on topic, yes the colour, GTI’s need to be RED!
 Overall the essence of the 1:1 is captured here, but it isn’t quite perfect.
-Back half of the car is slightly too short and overall roof line is slightly too high.
-These are minor issues that can be easily over looked.
-Paint is average but consistent throughout.
+The back half of the car is slightly too short and the overall roofline is slightly too high.
+These are minor issues that can be easily overlooked.
+The paint is average but consistent throughout.
 The black trim works and mimics the 1:1 well but is slightly thin in areas where the trim should be wider.
-As the original SunStar and Solido model the rear hatch is sealed.
+As the original SunStar and Solido model, the rear hatch is sealed.
 Boo!
 And we have the infamous half window too on both driver and passenger side.

 Wheels are steelies and of the period.
-I personally love the basic no nonsense look, which are replicated well.
-Don’t see much in brake and suspension bits due the solid steel rims.
+I personally love the basic no-nonsense look, which are replicated well.
+Don’t see much in brake and suspension bits due to the solid steel rims.
 Again the execution is identical to the original release by SunStar and Solid.

 Surprisingly the motor exceeds expectations, it is very good.
 Capturing the 1:1 well and going that extra mile in finer detail with a lot painted bit and detail.
 The shock towers are executed very nicely.
 The motor is where the best overall detail is on the model without a doubt.
-The only negative are the two HUGE hinges used in the hood operation.
-Man they are large!
-Again no difference here when comparing to the original release by SunStar and Solid.
+The only negative is the two HUGE hinges used in the hood operation.
+Man, they are large!
+Again no difference here when compared to the original release by SunStar and Solid.